radicle-dev/old.radicle.xyz/content/docs/tutorial-part-2-maintainer.rst

   $ rad patch checkout <PATCH-NUMBER>
   Switched to a new branch 'patch/<PATCH-NUMBER>'
-  Applying: [PATCH] Plant a few flowers
+  Applying: Plant a few flowers

 And then we can either reject the proposal: